akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 # Authenticate the Akamai Terraform Provider

-Authentication of the Akamai Terraform Provider relies on the Akamai EdgeGrid authentication scheme.
+The Akamai Terraform Provider relies on Akamai's EdgeGrid authentication scheme.
 The Akamai Provider code acts as a wrapper for our APIs and reuses the same authentication mechanism.
 We recommend storing your API credentials in a local `.edgerc` file.